-1. To turn on the radio, press Menu and select Radio.
-On the display are
+Tip:To quickly turn on the radio, press the Music key on the top of the phone and select Radio.

-- Channel location number and the name of the radio channel. - Frequency of the radio channel. - 2.
-If you have already saved radio channels, you can scroll to the channel you would like to listen to, or select a radio channel location 1 to 9 by pressing the corresponding number key.
+2. If you have already saved radio channels, you can scroll to the channel you would like to listen to, or select a radio channel location 1 to 9 by pressing the corresponding number key.

-When using the headset HDB-4 and HDS-3, press the headset key to scroll to the desired saved radio channel.
+Tip: When using a compatible headset, press the headset key to scroll to the desired saved radio channel.

-3. When the radio is on, press Options and select Switch off to turn off the radio.
+3. When the Radio is on, press Options and select Switch off to turn it off.